gene-git/iwinfo/README.rst

 New / Interesting
 ==================

+**4.7.0**

+* Bug fix: Scan occasionally gets device busy which is handled by a couple of retries.
+  However, when device is not responding at all this kept trying repeatedly.
+Fixed

+* Bug fix: Misidentification of some phy(sical) (hardware) capabilities.
+Notably 802.11be (wifi-7)

+**Older**

 * Code now complies with: PEP-8, PEP-257, PEP-484 and PEP-561
 * Code Refactor & clean ups.
 * Wireless "host" database file name.

   Preferred name is now known-hosts.toml, which aligns better with it's purpose and format.
   The previous names will continue to work just fine as well.

   The known host file will first be looked for in the directory *./etc/iwinfo/* and then */etc/iwinfo/*.

 ###############